Mounjaro Side Effects

 Remember, if you experience symptoms that are bothersome and do not go away, or they start to affect your day-to-day life, speak to your healthcare advisor (a doctor, nurse or pharmacist).
 They should be able to advise the best resolution.

-Let’s explore some top tips to ensure you can handle your symptoms at home effectively and stay safe during your treatment.
+Let’s explore some top tips for how to reduce Mounjaro side effects at home and stay safe during your treatment.

 Nausea (feeling sick) and/or vomiting